spollard/josh-works.github.io/_pages/office-hours.md

 ### Who am I?

-I’m a software Developer at Proofpoint, where I work on tools that send simulated phishing attacks.
+I’m a software developer at Proofpoint, where I work on tools that send simulated phishing attacks.
 I’ve written a lot of about [programming](https://josh.works/tags#programming) and and [remote work](https://josh.works/tags#remote_work ) and [the Turing school](https://josh.works/tags#turing), and the best way to decide whether you might enjoy talking with me is probably to read a couple of those posts.

 ### What do I get out of this?